CEO, Women in Game

 We must support women in games and Esports

 Our mission at Women in Games is to achieve full equality of opportunity and treatment for all women working, or wanting to work, in the games and Esports industries.
 This campaign represents the opportunity to highlight positive progression, while remaining aware of the challenges that still need addressing.
-Women in Games is committed to finding ways to work together with all areas of the sector to create an equal, diverse and inclusive games industry.
+Working together with all areas of the sector is essential to us.
+Women in Games has an aim to create an equal, diverse and inclusive games industry.

-In 2012, the Creative Skillset Employment Census figures for the game industries recorded that representation of women was at 14%.
+Representation of women in the games industry was at 14% according to the 2012 Creative Skillset Employment Census figures.
 Six years later, according to the 2018 IGDA Developer Satisfaction Survey (which presents a global picture), females made up 21% of industry, (2% as male to female transgender).
-So, progress is being made, but there is still far to go.
+So there is still far to go.

 Across the sector, the conversation has amplified.
 There are more equality, diversity and inclusion advocacy groups, increased accountability, more inclusive studio cultures and diverse products emerging.